Depart-de-Sentier/happy_family/README.md

 We need:

-a.
-A `datapackage.json` file, or similar system for such metadata, sorry to repeat myself but licenses matter...
+* A `datapackage.json` file, or similar system for such metadata, sorry to repeat myself but licenses matter...
-b.
-Examples of how to actually use these mappings in several programming languages
+* Examples of how to actually use these mappings in several programming languages
-c.
-A plan for how such mappings can be maintained.
+* A plan for how such mappings can be maintained.
 I guess most of us don't think the development process is a reasonable candidate for maintenance...
 Tomas Navarrete and I built an alternative workflow here based on templates for crowd sourcing combined with GitHub actions: https://github.com/brightway-lca/simapro_ecoinvent_elementary_flows